andretms/quickstarts-test/articles/active-directory/develop/quickstarts/active-directory-uwp.md

 ms.date: 09/25/2018
 ms.author: andret
 ms.custom: aaddev
-#Customer intent: As an application developer, I want to learn how my Universal Windows Platform (XAML) application can get an access token and call an API that's protected by an Azure AD v2.0 endpoint.
 ---

 # Call the Microsoft Graph API from a Universal Windows Platform (UWP) application